BigMekCore/equinomix/README.md

 ## 🌍 What is Equinomix?

-**Equinomix** is an open coordination protocol designed to embed real-world execution behavior into smart contracts, access control, and financial flows.
+**Equinomix** is a coordination protocol designed to embed real-world execution behavior into smart contracts, access control, and financial flows.
 It enables statistically verified cooperation across physical and digital actors — without relying on opaque AI models or manual enforcement.

 Originally piloted in the transportation sector, the protocol is **domain-agnostic** and can be adapted to any execution-driven economy: logistics, energy, insurance, digital public infrastructure.